measure-sh/measure/docs/api/sdk/README.md

 #### Usage Notes

 - Maximum size of 1MB can be sent in a single request.
-- Each request must contain a unique UUIDv4 id, set as the header `X-Request-Id`.
-If a request fails, the client must retry the same payload with the same `X-Request-Id` to ensure idempotency.
+- Each request must contain a unique UUIDv4 id, set as the header `msr-req-id`.
+If a request fails, the client must retry the same payload with the same `msr-req-id` to ensure idempotency.
 - Each event must contain a nanosecond precision `timestamp` - `"2023-08-24T14:51:38.000000534Z"`
 - Each event must have the following mandatory attributes:
     - `installation_id`